RTEMS/rtems-docs/user/support/contrib.rst

 ===============

-If you are writing a major extension to RTEMS, such as a port to a new CPU family or model, a new target board, a major rewrite of some existing component, or adding some missing functionality, please keep in mind the importance of keeping other developers informed.
+If you are writing a major extension to RTEMS, such as a port to a new CPU family (processor architecture) or model, a new target board, a major rewrite of some existing component, or adding some missing functionality, please keep in mind the importance of keeping other developers informed.
 Part of being a good cooperating member of the RTEMS development team is the responsibility to consider what the other developers need in order